|

 - Woolly

-At Patagonia Adventures we can also advise you on other fishing tackle for your
+Adventures we can also advise you on other fishing tackle

 New Flies

-fly.
-All the patterns shown are flies that anglers have brought to Patagonia and
+patterns shown are flies that anglers have brought to Patagonia

 |